 Average Costs

-Apps can be useful but get guidance on your needs from an SLT first.
+Apps can be useful but get guidance from an SLT.
 Look at this list to see if any fit.

 Assessment involves evaluating motor planning, speech production, language, and related systems by a registered speech and language therapist.